superluminar-io/serverless-graphql-workshop/docs/lab3.md

 ## What to monitor?

 Most AWS services generates some useful metrics on their own.
-AppSync is a bit weak in this regard, but let's take a look:
+AppSync is a bit restrained in this regard, but let's take a look:

 1. Go to the [Cloudwatch console](https://console.aws.amazon.com/cloudwatch)
 1. In the navigation click in **Metrics**